-THE DISTRICT HAS DESIGNATED THE BONDS AS QUALIFIED TAX-EXEMPT OBLIGATIONS.
+THE DISTRICT HAS DESGINATED THE BONDS AS QUALIFIED TAX-EXEMPT OBLIGATIONS.
 See "TAX MATTERS - Qualified Tax-Exempt Obligations for Financial Institutions" herein.

-\$3,285,000 WILLIAMSON COUNTY MUNICIPAL UTILITY DISTRICT NO. 34 (A Political Subdivision of the State of Texas Located in Williamson County, Texas) UNLIMITED TAX BONDS, SERIES 2022
+\$8,000,000 WILLIAMSON COUNTY MUNICIPAL UTILITY DISTRICT NO. 34 (A Political Subdivision of the State of Texas Located in Williamson County, Texas) UNLIMITED TAX BONDS, SERIES 2023

+Dated: December 7, 2023

-Dated: October 20, 2022 Due: September 1, as shown on the inside cover page
+Due: September 1, as shown on the inside cover page

-Interest on the \$3,285,000 Williamson County Municipal Utility District No. 34 Unlimited Tax Bonds, Series 2022 (the "Bonds") will accrue from the Date of Initial Delivery, defined below, and is payable March 1, 2023 and each September 1 and March 1 thereafter until the earlier of maturity or redemption, and will be calculated on the basis of a 360-day year composed of twelve 30-day months.
+Interest on the \$8,000,000 Williamson County Municipal Utility District No. 34 Unlimited Tax Bonds, Series 2023 (the "Bonds") will accrue from the Date of Initial Delivery, defined below, and is payable March 1, 2024 and each September 1 and March 1 thereafter until the earlier of maturity or redemption, and will be calculated on the basis of a 360-day year composed of twelve 30-day months.
 The Bonds will be issued in fully registered form only, without coupons, in denominations of \$5,000 or any integral multiple thereof, and when issued, will be registered in the name of Cede & Co., as registered owner and nominee for The Depository Trust Company ("DTC"), New York, New York, acting as securities depository for the Bonds until DTC resigns or is discharged.
 The Bonds initially will be available to purchasers in bookentry form only.
 So long as Cede & Co., as the nominee of DTC, is the registered owner of the Bonds, principal of and interest on the Bonds will be payable by the paying agent to DTC, which will be solely responsible for making such payment to the beneficial owners of the Bonds.
 The initial paying agent/registrar for the Bonds is UMB Bank, N.A., Austin, Texas (the "Paying Agent" or "Paying Agent/Registrar").
 The Bonds are obligations solely of Williamson County Municipal Utility District No. 34 (the "District") and are not obligations of the City of Georgetown, Texas; Williamson County, Texas; the State of Texas; or any entity other than the District.

-The scheduled payment of principal of and interest on the Bonds when due, will be guaranteed under a municipal bond insurance policy to be issued concurrently with the delivery of the Bonds by BUILD AMERICA MUTUAL ASSURANE COMPANY ("BAM").
+The scheduled payment of principal of and interest on the Bonds, when due, will be guaranteed under a municipal bond insurance policy to be issued concurrently with the delivery of Bonds by Build America Mutual Assurance Company ("BAM" or the "Insurer").
 See "BOND INSURANCE."

-MATURITY SCHEDULE, INTEREST RATES, INITIAL YIELDS, REDEMPTION PROVISIONS AND CUSIP NUMBERS (See inside cover page)
+MATURITY SCHEDULE, INTEREST RATES, INITIAL YIELDS, REDEMPTION PROVISIONS, AND CUSIP NUMBERS (See inside cover page)